Lake Abitibi

 Lake Abitibi (Lac Abitibi, Aabitibiiwi-zaaga’igan) is a shallow lake in northeastern Ontario and western Quebec, Canada.

+The lake, which lies within the vast Clay Belt, takes its name from the river.
+"Abitibi" comes from the Algonquin words abitah, meaning middle and nipi meaning water, possibly a reference to its geographic location between the Harricana (from the Algonquin word Nanikana, meaning "the main way") to the east and the Kapuskasing-Mattagami river system to the west.

+Portions of Lake Abitibi's southern shores and a section of the Abitibi River are part of the Abitibi-de-Troyes Provincial Park.
+The islands in Ontario's portion of the lake are protected in the Lake Abitibi Islands Provincial Park.
+The entire McDougall Point Peninsula, that separates the lake in two, is part of the 6036 ha Mcdougal Point Peninsula Conservation Reserve.

+Pointe Abitibi at the mouth of the Duparquet River (today part of Gallichan municipality) is a National Historic Site of Canada.
+This 272 ha site, known as Apitipik National Historic Site of Canada, was a summer gathering place for the Abitibiwinnik until 1956 and the location of several trading posts between 1686 and 1922.

+Geography

+Satellite view.
+The Ontario–Quebec border is visible as a vertical line between undeveloped land in Ontario (left side) and the rectangular agricultural patterns in Quebec (right side).

-The lake, which lies within the vast Clay Belt, is separated in two distinct portions by a short narrows, making it actually two lakes.
+Abitibi Lake is separated in two distinct portions by a short narrows, making it actually two lakes.
 Its total area is 931 km2, and net area 903 km2.
 The lake is shallow and studded with islands.
 Its shores and vicinity are covered with small timber.

 Its outlet is the Abitibi River, a tributary of the Moose River, which empties into James Bay.
-The lake takes its name from the river.
-"Abitibi" comes from the Algonquin words abitah, meaning middle and nipi meaning water, possibly a reference to its geographic location between the Harricana (from the Algonquin word Nanikana, meaning "the main way") to the east and the Kapuskasing-Mattagami river system to the west.

 Water levels on the lake are influenced by the Twin Falls Dam on the Abitibi River.

-Portions of Lake Abitibi's southern shores and a section of the Abitibi River are part of the Abitibi-de-Troyes Provincial Park.
-The islands in Ontario's portion of the lake are protected in the Lake Abitibi Islands Provincial Park.
-The entire McDougall Point Peninsula, that separates the lake in two, is part of the 6036 ha Mcdougal Point Peninsula Conservation Reserve.

-Pointe Abitibi at the mouth of the Duparquet River is a National Historic Site of Canada.
-This 272 ha site, known as Apitipik National Historic Site of Canada, was a summer gathering place for the Abitibiwinnik until 1956 and the location of several trading posts between 1686 and 1922.